ManiAm/raspi-skywatch/README.md

 <img src="pics/shapes.jpg" alt="segment" width="600">

 Efficient and timely processing is critical.
 If the enrichment process is slower than the rate at which messages are being added to the queue, the queue may fill up and begin dropping new incoming messages.
-To mitigate this risk, effective caching strategies are essential—particularly when external REST API calls are required during enrichment.
+To mitigate this risk, effective caching strategies are essential - particularly when external REST API calls are required during enrichment.

 Set up a Python virtual environment and install the required dependencies listed in requirements.txt: